Faculty Resources

 (For a detailed handbook on community-engaged learning click this link to UC San Francisco's handbook.)

-Are you in need of tips and suggestions for how to conduct meaningful community-engaged teaching and learning amidst the COVID19 pandemic?
-Check out our handbook of resources here.
-If you have suggestions for addition to be made to this handbook, please contact agold8@ur.rochester.edu.
+If you need tips and suggestions for conducting meaningful community-engaged teaching and virtual learning, check out our handbook of resources here.
+If you have any questions, please contact cel@ur.rochester.edu

 Transportation Request Form